Roman jewelry: Social implications

 The focus on showiness and imitation of fine materials demonstrates the fact that Romans were highly conscious of how they presented themselves in public.
 While living, Roman men and women frequently used ornamentation of their houses and bodies to demonstrate wealth, power, influence, and knowledge.This representation changed over time, as noblewomen of the Republic's ornamentum symbolized familial status, while an Imperial noblewomen's ornamentation represented person achievement and status.
 Elites such as bureaucrats and senators wore gold rings featuring large flashy gemstones to signal status while plebeians wore iron rings except in circumstances where a gold one has been awarded.

 Gender

-As with many societies, ancient Roman accessorizing varied along boundaries of gender and age, in addition to social standing.
-The elite women of Roman society were expected to wear an abundant amount extravagant and expensive gold jewelry to show their familial status.
+As in many societies, ancient Roman accessorizing varied with gender, age, and social standing.
+Women of high status were expected to wear extravagant gold jewelry in abundance in order display their wealth and rank.

 Women

 Roman women collected and wore more jewelry than men.
 Women usually had pierced ears, in which they would wear one set of earrings.
 Additionally, they would adorn themselves with necklaces, bracelets, rings, and fibulae.
 One choker-style necklace, two bracelets, and multiple rings would be worn at once.
 Jewelry was particularly important to women because it was considered to be their own property, which could be kept independently of their husband's wealth and used as the women saw fit.
 They had the right to buy, sell, bequeath, or barter their own jewelry.
 Women in Ancient Rome were valued on their elegance in dress and adornment with extravagant jewelry.
 The way an elite woman accessorized and presented herself in public reflected the rank of her husband.